jwiik/actris-verifier/README.md

 # Actris verifier

 Actris is a prototype contract-based verifier for dynamic dataflow programs.
 The verifier was developed as part of a research project at Åbo Akademi University.
-The principles behind the tool has been documented and published in the paper:
+The principles behind the tool have been documented and published in the paper:

 J. Wiik and P. Boström.
 [Specification and Automated Verification of Dynamic Dataflow Networks](https://doi.org/10.1007/978-3-319-66197-1_9).
 In: Software Engineering and Formal Methods: 15th International Conference, SEFM 2017, Proceedings, LNCS.
 Springer, 2017.

-The tools is written in Scala and to some extent based on the Chalice verifer by Microsoft Research.
+The tool is written in Scala and to some extent based on the Chalice verifer by Microsoft Research.

 ## Compiling